Obmondo/kubeaid/README.md

 Read here for current status on all features of k8id

-### Setup of k8s clusters on physical servers (on-premise or at e.g. [Hetzner.com](https://hetzner.com)) and in cloud providers like Azure AKS, Amazon AWS or Google GCE
+### Setup of k8s clusters on physical servers and in cloud providers

+K8id support both physical server (on-premise or at e.g. [Hetzner.com](https://hetzner.com)) and cloud providers like Azure AKS, Amazon AWS or Google GCE.

 We currently integrate Terraform, for setting up AKS cluster in Azure, and use kOPS for k8s in AWS and GCP

+### GitOps setup and change detection

-### Gitops setup - ALL changes in cluster, is done via Git AND we detect if anyone adds anything in cluster or modifies existing resources, without doing it through Git
+**All** changes in cluster is done via Git AND we detect if anyone adds anything in cluster or modifies existing resources without doing it through Git.

 We use ArgoCD to do this, which means we are able to alert on anything being out of sync (or unmanaged) with Git.